Do Something Bold

 - Student Research Poster Session at the Capitol - This annual event gives student researchers the opportunity to showcase their efforts for the South Dakota legislators in Pierre.
 A select number of students are chosen to represent USD at this important event.

-- Other Summer Research Programs at USD - Students have the opportunity of participating in several programs during the summer, such as National Science Foundation (NSF) Research Experiences for Undergraduates (REU) sites, Biomedical Research Informatics Network (BRIN) program, and South Dakota Experimental Program to Stimulate Competitive Research (EPSCOR).
+- Other Summer Research Programs at USD - Students have the opportunity of participating in several programs during the summer, such as National Science Foundation (NSF) Research Experiences for Undergraduates (REU) sites and South Dakota Experimental Program to Stimulate Competitive Research (EPSCOR).